stereolabs/zed-opencv/README.md

 ## Getting started

 - First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com).
-- For more information, read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/).
+- For more information, read the ZED [Documentation](https://www.stereolabs.com/docs/) and [API documentation](https://www.stereolabs.com/docs/api/) or our [Community page](https://community.stereolabs.com)

 ### Prerequisites